TimothyBowersox/Ball-and-Plate/README.md

 ### II.
 Modeling
-The figure below shows a simplified model of the the ball and plate system where:
-%m=mass of the ball
-h=height of the motor arm
-r_arm=radius of the motor arm
-r=radius of the ball
+The figure below shows a simplified model of the the ball and plate system where: m=mass of the ball h=height of the motor arm r_arm=radius of the motor arm r=radius of the ball
 L=length of the plate
 𝛼=angle of the plate